• Home

 Surface: Asphalt & Concrete

-The little East River Flats Trail, in Minneapolis's East River Flats Park, lets you glide among trees below the river bluff and even across the Mississippi's surface on a “river walk,” which brings you over the river on an elevated walkway.
-The trail begins at a parking lot on the U of M campus, along the East Gorge Trail.
-1.5 wooded, river-lapped, waterfall-caressed miles later, the trail ends at an unmarked service road near the Saint Paul border.
-Gently rolling hills (when you're on land), but nothing serious unless you're going up the bluff on the service road.
+The little East River Flats Trail, in Minneapolis's East River Flats Park, lets you glide among trees and grasses below the river bluff, and even across the Mississippi's surface on an elevated “river walk.”
 Though near the geographic center of the cities, this floodplain feels amazingly remote.
+The trail begins at a parking lot on the U of M campus, along the East River Trail, and ends at an unmarked service road near the Saint Paul border.
+There are gently rolling hills when you're on land, but nothing serious unless you're going up the bluff on the service road.
+The pavement is a bit bumpy but decently maintained, and the portion below the Franklin Avenue Bridge is usually underwater during spring flooding.

-(Last biked Saturday, September 1st, 2012, 7 PM to 9 PM)
+(Last biked Saturday, September 6th, 2014, 11 AM to 1 PM)

 __________________________________________________________________________________________________________________________________________________________